Portion of Apparat advertisement from the September 1979 issue of BYTE

 In June 1980, Apparat introduced NEWDOS/80.
 Unlike NEWDOS 2.1, NEWDOS/80 was rewritten from the ground up and contained no TRSDOS code.
 NEWDOS/80 was also a far more advanced and powerful operating system and supported new hardware, such as the Percom Doubler, hard drives, and even the TRS-80 Model III.
 Although Apparat continued to sell NEWDOS 2.1, NEWDOS/80 was the clearly the future and NEWDOS 2.1 faded into the background.

-Both Roy Soltoff and William Schroeder were quite upset by the mistake.
+Both Roy Soltoff and William Schroeder were quite upset by this mistake.
 In the Summer 1987 issue of The MISOSYS Quarterly, Roy Soltoff described it as “knowingly false” and said:

 That’s just one more stupidly inaccurate remark made in 80 Micro which reflects on the quality of their editorial staff.